What is a Burn Day?

 To obtain an AG Burn Permit, contact the:

 Yolo-Solano Air Quality Management District

 1947 Galileo Ct., Suite 103

 FAX (530) 757-3670

 When May I Burn?

-The hours during which you may burn depend on the permit issued by your local fire agency or the YSAQMD.
+The hours during which you may burn depend on the daily requirements established by the YSAQMD.
 Burning is allowed only on declared burn days.

 For more information you may contact us at 530-756-0212.